Skip to Main Contents

 αlive Technology for Resonating Experiences We have long been creating high-quality comfort and excitement in automotive engineering.
 Designing products and technologies that resonate with the senses, we bring new mobility experiences to life under the name “αlive”

-This concept model for a high-performance range extender unit combines the technology we have garnered to date for creating compact, lightweight, and powerful engines together with the electric motor technology we have developed in-house.
-Utilizing it will further expand the range of applicability for using electric power with mobility products.
+This concept model for a high-performance range extender unit combines the technology we have garnered to date for creating compact, lightweight, and powerful engines together with newly developed electric motor technologies.
+It will further expand the range of applicability (operating time, payload, etc.) for using electric power with mobility products.

-This unit was designed anticipating use in mobility applications requiring compactness, light weight, and high power, and correspondingly delivers high performance with its approx. 88 kW* in maximum output.
-By replacing some of the batteries in an electric vehicle with this unit, it can substantially extend the vehicle’s maximum cruising range.
+This unit was designed anticipating use in passenger drones and other mobility applications, thus requiring compactness, light weight, and high power.
+It correspondingly delivers high performance with its approx. 88 kW* in maximum output.
+By replacing some of energy supplied by the batteries in an electric vehicle with this unit, it can substantially extend the vehicle’s maximum cruising range.

-Furthermore, while the range extender does rely on conventional gasoline engine technologies, it is also compatible with next-generation fuels and actively incorporates technologies aimed at achieving a carbon-neutral society, thereby growing the possible scenarios for using electric mobility.
+Furthermore, while the range extender does rely on conventional gasoline engine technologies, it is also compatible with next-generation fuels like synthetic carbon-neutral fuels and actively incorporates technologies aimed at achieving a carbon-neutral society, thereby growing the possible scenarios for using electric mobility.

 *All figures are based on present-day assumptions.

-The αlive H2E is an internal combustion engine employing existing engine technologies to combust hydrogen to produce energy while emitting no CO2.*1
+The αlive H2E is an internal combustion engine employing existing engine technologies to combust hydrogen to produce energy while emitting no CO2.

 Outside of use in mobility powertrains, hydrogen engines house high potential for use with generators and other products using internal combustion engines, making such technology a viable means to provide more paths to achieving carbon neutrality.

-With hydrogen gaining newfound global attention as an energy source and the development of related technologies and requisite infrastructure showing progress, Yamaha Motor has set its sights on the potential within this technology and is proceeding with its own R&D efforts.
+As the development of related technologies and requisite infrastructure for using hydrogen makes progress globally, Yamaha Motor has set its sights on the potential within this space and is proceeding with its own R&D efforts.

-By employing segment conductors for the coils to successfully raise the fill factor, our electric motors developed for mobility applications not only feature both high output and high efficiency, but are also lightweight—the 50 kW unit weighs just 13 kg.
+By employing segment conductors for the coils to successfully raise the fill factor, our electric motors developed for automotive applications not only feature both high output and high efficiency but are also lightweight.
 Further, by leveraging the casting technology and heat management expertise garnered from developing internal combustion engines, all our units achieve excellent cooling performance.

 The Yamaha Performance Damper was born from a eureka moment during track testing.
 Instead of simply stiffening the chassis, adding a viscous damping mechanism to the body improves handling stability and comfort at the same time.